DeterminateSystems/demo/README.md

     - IAM instance profile `flakehub_client_machine`.
     - User data script for initialization.

-### User Data Script
+### User Data script

 The `user_data` portion in the aws_instance resource is a script that runs when the EC2 instance is first launched.
 This script performs the following actions:

-- **Login Command:** `determinate-nixd login aws`
+- **Login command:** `determinate-nixd login aws`
-  - Logs into the Determinate Nix daemon using AWS credentials and sets up the environment for further FlakeHub operations.
+  - Logs into the Determinate Nix daemon using AWS credentials and sets up the environment for further [FlakeHub](https://flakehub.com) operations.
-- **Apply NixOS Configuration:** `fh apply nixos ${var.flake_reference}`
+- **Apply NixOS configuration:** `fh apply nixos ${var.flake_reference}`
-  - Uses the FlakeHub client command `fh` to apply a NixOS configuration specified by the `${var.flake_reference}` variable which is defined in the `vars.local.auto.tfvars` file, and points to a specific NixOS flake reference.
+  - Uses the [FlakeHub client](https://github.com/determinatesystems/fh) command `fh` to apply a NixOS configuration specified by the `${var.flake_reference}` variable which is defined in the `vars.local.auto.tfvars` file, and points to a specific NixOS flake reference.

 This script ensures that the EC2 instance is configured with the necessary NixOS setup as soon as it starts.

-The `user_data` steps in the `main.tf` file simplify the process of authentication and configuration application in the following ways:
+The `user_data` steps in the `main.tf` simplify the process of authentication and applying the system configuration in the following ways:

-#### Simplified Authentication
+#### Simple authentication

 1. **Using `determinate-nixd login aws`**:
-   - **Automatic Authentication**: The `determinate-nixd login aws` command handles the authentication to the FlakeHub cache and sources using AWS credentials.
+   - **Automatic authentication**: The `determinate-nixd login aws` command handles the authentication to the [FlakeHub](https://flakehub.com) cache and sources using AWS credentials.
 This command abstracts away the complexity of manually managing and sharing credentials.
    - **Security**: By using this command, sensitive AWS credentials do not need to be explicitly shared or embedded in the deployment target.
 This reduces the risk of credential leakage and simplifies credential management.

 `determinate-nixd` authenticates with FlakeHub using the machines' assumed role.
 The [only requirement is the machine *have a role*, and for FlakeHub to know what that role is](https://learn.determinate.systems/advanced/log-in-with-aws-sts).
 This role grants no privileges until you set `deploy_from_github = true` in `vars.local.auto.tfvars`

-#### Simplified Configuration Application
+#### Simplified & faster deployment

 2. **Using `fh apply nixos ${var.flake_reference}`**:
    - **Single Command Application**: The `fh apply nixos` command resolves and applies the NixOS configuration in one step.
 This command fetches the pre-evaluated NixOS closure referenced by `${var.flake_reference}` and applies it to the system.
    - **Efficiency**: Since the closure is pre-evaluated, the command does not need to perform the evaluation and build steps on the deployment target.
 This reduces the time and computational resources required for deployment.
    - **Consistency**: Applying a pre-evaluated closure ensures that the exact same configuration is deployed every time, leading to consistent and predictable system states.

-### Summary

-- **Authentication**: The `determinate-nixd login aws` command simplifies authentication by using AWS credentials directly, avoiding the need to manually manage and share S3 credentials.
-- **Configuration Application**: The `fh apply nixos` command resolves and applies the NixOS configuration in one step, leveraging pre-evaluated closures for faster and more consistent deployments.

-These steps streamline the deployment process, enhance security, and ensure reliable and efficient application of the NixOS configuration.

-## GitHub Actions Workflow
+## GitHub actions workflow

 This `.github/workflows/ci.yml` workflow is configured to run on three types of events: `pull_request`, `workflow_dispatch`, and `push` to specific branches (`main` and `master`) or tags matching a version pattern (`v?[0-9]+.[0-9]+.[0-9]+*`).